 “She needs me to make changes so that I stop hurting her (and the kids).”

 “Her complaints are (at least) as valid as mine are.”

 “I can deal with this issue, instead of shooting her down.”

 “She’s a good person, and she knows what she’s talking about.”

 “How do I want her to feel about me twenty minutes from now?
 What do I need to do differently to bring that about?”

 Work daily on changing your self-talk habits, replacing your destructive attitudes with constructive, respectful ones.

 Really Hearing Her Grievances

 Deciding to take in her side of arguments, and deciding to actually digest what her complaints have been, requires that you not only listen well but that you stop making yourself into the victim.
 For example, you have to stop acting like it’s such a burden to take her opinion seriously; after all, you certainly expect her to take your opinions seriously, including your complaints.
 So why do you start to act so victimized when she has a grievance?
-Because playing “poor me” is a lot easier than looking at how bad your partner feels and what you need to do differently.
+The answer is you do that because playing “poor me” is a lot easier than looking at how bad your partner feels and what you need to do differently.